-- 1. 439,740,000 shares are owned by Profit International Holdings Limited, a company incorporated in the British Virgin Islands and is owned as to 95% by Mr. Lam Yin Kee and 5% by Ms. Yeung Po Wah.
-Ms. Yeung Po Wah is an executive Director of the Company and the spouse of Mr. Lam Yin Kee. - 2.
-Mr. Lam Yin Kee and Ms. Yeung Po Wah are directors and beneficial owners of Profit International Holdings Limited. - 3.
-Mr. Lam Chee Tai, Eric is the son of Mr. Lam Yin Kee and Ms. Yeung Po Wah.
+439,740,000 shares are owned by Profit International Holdings Limited, a company incorporated in the British Virgin Islands and is owned as to 95% by Mr. Lam Yin Kee and 5% by Ms. Yeung Po Wah.
+Ms. Yeung Po Wah is an executive Director of the Company and the spouse of Mr. Lam Yin Kee.

+2. Mr. Lam Yin Kee and Ms. Yeung Po Wah are directors and beneficial owners of Profit International Holdings Limited.

+3. Mr. Lam Chee Tai, Eric is the son of Mr. Lam Yin Kee and Ms. Yeung Po Wah.

-(b) Share options of the Company as at 31 December 2018
+(b) Share options of the Company as at 31 December 2019

-None of the Directors and Chief Executives has held any share options as at 31 December 2018.
+None of the Directors and Chief Executives has held any share options as at 31 December 2019.

-(c) Interests in an associated corporation, Profit International Holdings Limited (ordinary shares of US\$1 each) as at 31 December 2018
+(c) Interests in an associated corporation, Profit International Holdings Limited (ordinary shares of US\$1 each) as at 31 December 2019

-- Personal interests Number of s Family interests Corporate interests Total % of the issued share capital of the associated corporation Mr. Lam Yin Kee Long positions 950 - 950 95.0 Ms. Yeung Po Wah Long positions 50 50 5.0
+- Number of shares held Personal Family Corporate % of the issued share capital of the associated interests interests interests Total corporation Mr. Lam Yin Kee Long positions 950 - - 950 95.0 Ms. Yeung Po Wah Long positions 50 - 50 5.0